Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 # Azure Key Vault Certificate client library for Java
-Azure Key Vault allows you to securely manage and tightly control your certificates.
-The Azure Key Vault Certificate client library supports certificates backed by RSA and EC keys.
+Azure Key Vault allows you to securely manage and tightly control your Certificates.
+The Azure Key Vault Certificate client library supports Certificates backed by RSA and EC keys.

-Multiple certificates and multiple versions of the same certificate can be kept in the Key Vault.
-Cryptographic keys in Key Vault backing the certificates are represented as [JSON Web Key [JWK]](https://tools.ietf.org/html/rfc7517) objects.
-This library offers operations to create, retrieve, update, delete, purge, backup, restore, and list the certificates, as well as its versions.
+Multiple Certificates and multiple versions of the same Certificate can be kept in the Key Vault.
+Cryptographic keys in Key Vault backing the Certificates are represented as [JSON Web Key [JWK]](https://tools.ietf.org/html/rfc7517) objects.
+This library offers operations to create, retrieve, update, delete, purge, backup, restore, and list the Certificates, as well as its versions.

 [Source code][source_code] | [API reference documentation][api_documentation] | [Product documentation][azkeyvault_docs] | [Samples][certificates_samples]